mactul/curl/docs/DEPRECATE.md

 the development and maintenance.

-Meanwhile, we have a fully working backend in the ngtcp2 one and we have two fully working backends in OpenSSL-QUIC and quiche well on their way of ending their experimental status in a future.
+Meanwhile, we have a fully working backend in the ngtcp2 one and we have two fully working backends in OpenSSL-QUIC and quiceh well on their way of ending their experimental status in a future.

 We remove msh3 support from the curl source tree in July 2025.